-We are deveoping a sensor network of air quality monitoring devices which is relatively inexpensive (€12), self-powered and small enough to be attachable to any moving infrastructure (deployed on cars, buses, etc.).
-Respire will be an IoT device that consists of particulate matter counters: PM 2.5 and PM 10, three gas sensors CO, NO and Ozone, 5W solar panel with an ultracapacitor, GPS for location and LoRa module for reporting data.
-This device offers twin benefits: (i) for individuals and industries, it functions as a traditional vehicle tracker for fleet management and vehicle theft; (ii) for governmental organisations, it provides highly localised air quality index(AQI) of a particular area using the sensors.
+We propose a sensor network of air quality monitoring devices which is relatively inexpensive (€20), self-powered and small enough to be attachable to any moving infrastructure (deployed on cars, buses, etc.).
+Respire will be an IoT device that consists of particulate matter counters: PM 2.5 and PM 10, three gas sensors CO, NO and Ozone, 6W solar panel with an ultracapacitor, GPS for location and LoRa module for reporting data.
+This device offers twin benefits: (i) for individuals and industries, it functions as a traditional vehicle tracker for fleet management and vehicle theft (ii) for governmental organisations, it provides a highly localised air quality index(AQI) of a particular area using the sensors.
 Further, being deployed on mobile infrastructure, makes it suitable to send air pollution data of the updated location as the vehicle moves.
-These sensors forming an interconnected network of nodes, are used to build a pollution map of the entire city which can be utilised by governmental organisations and individuals for effectively controlling air pollution and in effect, save lives.
-For instance, traffic flows can be altered in the hotspots and preventive traffic policies can be enforced in certain regions.
-The same insights are used to suggest healthy routes with the least pollution levels to the general public and bicyclists.
+These sensors, forming an interconnected network of nodes, are used to build a pollution map of the entire city.
+Thus, providing data in real time and at high spatial resolution .
+By overlaying this live environmental data with live transportation data, we can modify our traffic through adaptive and intelligent traffic signaling to reduce emission, and reduce air pollution concentration levels in extremely targeted areas.
+The same insights are also fed to a forecasting model along with various atmospheric parameters to suggest healthy routes and timings with the least pollution levels to the general public and bicyclists.